stprnvsh/paramlake/PROJECT_STRUCTURE.md

   - Handles transactions and commits for ensuring data consistency
   - Provides metadata tracking and tagging for model versions
   - Includes gradient-specific storage optimizations
+  - Stores optimizer state and configuration
+  - Integrates checkpoints with Icechunk's native snapshot system

 - **Icechunk Analyzer**: Provides tools for analyzing data stored in Icechunk repositories
   - Supports efficient querying of model histories and snapshots
   - Generates visualizations of parameter and gradient evolution
   - Enables comparisons between different snapshots and training runs
   - Implements analysis of gradient statistics across model layers
+  - Retrieves and displays optimizer configuration and state
+  - Provides access to checkpoint data in snapshots

 ### Utils